 This site is suited for livestock grazing in the spring, fall and early winter.
 There are few limitations to grazing.
 Natural water supplies may be insufficient or absent.
 The site provides fair to good habitat for various upland wildlife.
-The site can be valuable winter habitat for mule deer, Rocky Mountain elk and pronghorn antelope.
-This site is easily degraded by improper grazing management due to low production and flat slopes.
+The site can be valuable winter habitat for mule deer and pronghorn antelope.
+This site is easily degraded with improper management due to ease of access by livestock and low production.
 The site offers minimal recreational value except limited hunting opportunities.
 A mixed stand of shrubs and perennial grasses is necessary to reach the potential of the site.

-Impacts on the Plant Community.
+Impacts on the Plant Community